belangeo/pyo/documentation/source/tutorials/pyoobject2.rst

-Tutorial: Creating a custom PyoObject - Flanger
+Creating a custom PyoObject - Flanger
 =============================================================

 There are few steps we need to take care of in order to create a class with all